jgiler/ecom-phase-3-4/README.md

 * MySQLWorkbench

 ## LAUNCH
-To run this project, install it locally using npm:
+To run this project, install it locally (by cloning it) using npm:
 ```
 $ cd ecom-phase-3-4
 $ npm install